Turning the lens on the most iconic camera made in India

 How ‘switched reluctance motors’ are being brought back, mainly to advance electric mobility

-At the spectacular Lokame Tharavadu (the world is one family) art event currently going on in Alapuzzha, presented by the Kochi Biennale Foundation, an antique Vageeswari camera catches the eye.
-Alongside it are some stunning artistic landscapes of the seaside town that have been shot using this ancient camera.
-The Vageeswari exhibit is the brainchild of Anu John David, a 38 year-old-photographer and designer from Kollam, who got enchanted by the story of this camera ever since he heard about it eight years ago.
+At the spectacular Lokame Tharavadu (The world is one family) art event going on in Alapuzzha, presented by the Kochi Biennale Foundation, where over 260 Malayali artists are exhibiting their works, an antique Vageeswari camera showcased at one of the halls catches the eye.
+Alongside it are stunning artistic landscapes of the seaside town shot with the camera.
+The Vageeswari exhibit is the brainchild of Anu John David, a 38-year-old photographer and designer from Karunagapally in Kollam, who is keenly interested in the history of Alappuzha.
+He has been enchanted by the story of the camera ever since he heard about it.

-When Lokame Tharavadu’s curator artist Bose Krishnamachari invited him to participate in the art show, David says: “I felt I should produce a body of work relating to Alapuzzha’s history and landscape using the Vageeswari camera.”

-He passionately describes how Kuttanad, the region in which Alapuzzha falls, was initially under the sea and the land was formed from flood deposits of rivers, though local legend is that this was forest land destroyed by a wild fire.
-His images explore these as well as the intriguing Buddhist connection of this seaside town, which has a rich Portuguese, Dutch and British history.
+When Bose Krishnamachari, curator od Lokame Tharavadu, invited him to participate in the art show, David says, “I felt I should produce a body of work relating to Alappuzha’s history and landscape using the Vageeswari camera.”
+David’s mother was a school teacher in Alappuzha, and hence closely associated with the town.
+He passionately describes how Kuttanad, the region in which Alappuzha falls, was initially under the sea and the land was formed from flood deposits of rivers.
+The local legend, however, is that this was forest land destroyed by a raging wildfire.
+“If you see the nomenclature of many of the places here — Kainakari, Karimadi and so on — many of them have “kari” or charcoal in their names.
+The association with fire is strong,” says the self-taught artist.

-“I faced light leakage from the film slides and had to fix it.
-Since I was travelling to capture images, I had to set up a dark room on the go, mostly in wash rooms,” says David.
+Another facet of the seaside town that fascinated him was its intriguing Buddhist connection, which he explores through his images.
+David talks about Karumadi Kuttan, near the Amabalapuzha temple, where lies an 11th century Buddhist statue made of black granite.
+“Even the Dalai Lama visited the site,” says David.

-Finally, he had 35 working images and he painstakingly handpainted colour onto the black and white negatives to create truly evocative images of this heritage town.
+Finally, he had 35 working images and he chose 16 of them for the exhibition.
+He has painstakingly hand-painted colour onto the black and white negatives to create truly evocative images of this heritage town.

+David was helped in his journey by Kochi based photographer KR Boney, who mentored him in “reverse colouring”, the technique that he has used in his work.
+Boney’s works are also on display at Lokame Tharavadu, wherein he has spotlighted studio photographers.
+Through his interesting portraits of studio photographers, who usually remain behind the viewfinder of the camera, he has paid homage to his brethren.

+David who spoke to Karunakaran’s son and travelled through southern India meeting many studio owners while researching the camera describes how it was widely used not only by photographers, but also by forensic teams.
+It was sold in Sri Lanka and elsewhere.

 But why is it called the Vageeswari camera?
-David who spoke to Karunakaran’s son for his project conjectures that since the family played the veena, they named it after their favourite deity Saraswati.
+David who spoke to Karunakaran’s son conjectures that since the family worked a lot with the veena, they named it after their favourite deity Saraswati.

 How ‘switched reluctance motors’ are being brought back, mainly to advance electric mobility